djscheuf/journeymans-blog/source/_posts/sharpening-the-agent-axe.md

 I used to have several thousand-line documents for implementation prompts.
 Everything from how I do TDD to how I like things named.
 They wasted a ton of tokens and slowed startup down.
 Worse, the AI would lose things in the middle.

 So I asked the AI to help me tune them.
-Using the [[202602021535 - BPI - Active Partner Prompt Pattern|Active Partner]] pattern, I pointed it at the original document and asked what could be improved.
+Using the [Active Partner](https://github.com/djscheuf/non-dev-agentic-toolkit/blob/main/docs/using-active-partner.md) pattern, I pointed it at the original document and asked what could be improved.
 It asked me a simple question: "What's the document mostly used for?"

 That question stopped me cold.
 I realized I'd crammed two completely different ideas into the same note.
 Workflow planning needed different instructions than implementation execution.
 The moment I saw that, something else clicked: AI is not human.
 Humans get better from several examples and explanations.
 AI only needs one explanation and one proper example of the pattern.

-This is how you [[202306061429 - BPI - Leadership Thru Documentation|lead AI through documentation]].
+This is how you [lead AI through documentation](/blog/leadership-thru-documentation/).
 But leadership doesn't depend on telling it every last thing.
 There's give and take.
 The way the AI needs instructions is different than how you'd instruct a junior engineer.
 Several honed prompts good at their one thing, is better than one mammoth context document for all purposes!

 But you can break that large context down, like refactoring.
 Think of this as code review, but for your instructions.
 Test the extracted prompt out.
 See if it at least achieves something close to the end goal.
 Then give the agent feedback on how it could be better, or ask the agent to help rewrite the prompt.
 Start small and iterate.